slalithprasad/ConsoleRSSReader/README.md

 Enter the number of feeds that you want to read: 10

-Fetching news from: World - BBC...
+Fetching RSS feed from:: World - BBC...

 📰 Israel blocks entry of all humanitarian aid into Gaza 🔗 https://www.bbc.com/news/articles/c9q4w99je78o